 Update Internet security software regularly.
 Be sure your security suite is set to check for updates automatically, preferably at least once a day.
 Most security software applications do this, but some free programs require manual updates.

 Surf smart.
 Though you have security software installed, you must still monitor your Internet behavior.
 Research before clicking on an ad or download, and don't open emails or attachments that look suspicious.
+Steer clear of dodgy websites: Pirated content (movies, TV and sportscasts) and peer-to-peer (P2P) file sharing are two biggies that can get you infected, the Federal Trade Commission warns.
 Stay up to date about the latest Internet dangers by browsing computer news sites or subscribing to email alerts.

 "Shop around" is always good advice, but especially with Internet security suites.
-Prices swing wildly all over the map, and you should keep an eagle eye out for sales or special promotions.
-For example, we found our top-rated Norton Security Premium (Est. $50 per year for 10 devices) on sale for $60 (down from $100) at Symantec's site (Symantec is the maker of Norton), but only $50 at Amazon.com.
-Also watch for rebates, which are sometimes offered only for products purchased from a specific store or website.
+Prices swing wildly all over the map, to the point where some lower-priced versions were spotted selling for more than the same company's full featured suites, at least when comparing offerings that included the same number of licenses.
+You should keep an eagle eye out for sales or special promotions.
+For example, at the time of this report, we found our top-rated Kaspersky Total Security (2017) (Est. $60 per year for 5 devices) on sale for $60 (down from $100) at Kaspersky's site, but only $40 at Amazon.com -- thought that pricing, and which outlets offer the best deals, is subject to change at nearly a moment's notice.
+Also watch for rebates, which are sometimes valid only for products purchased from a specific store or website.